What is the Pledge for a Just Transition and Decent Jobs?

 What are renewable energy buyers pledging to do?

 Renewable energy buyers are pledging to use the same standards as renewable energy producers and developers above, with respect to their own employees, and their contractors as well.

 In addition, renewable energy buyers are committing to integrating just transition and the commitments above into all procurement standards for renewable energy purchases.
 They are also committing to increase or accelerate ambition on renewable energy purchases globally and in the US specifically and calling on other companies to join them.

 How can I join?

-If you’re interested in taking the Pledge for a Just Transition to Decent Jobs, register your interest here.
+If your company is interested in taking the Pledge for a Just Transition and Decent Jobs, register your interest here.